Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Federated Parameter-Efficient Fine-Tuning

 \subsection{FedPEFT}

 In conventional federated learning, updates for the entire model need to be repeatedly sent to and from the server, resulting in significant communication costs, especially when larger, more capable modern neural network architectures are employed.
 To reduce this heavy burden, we deploy parameter-efficient fine-tuning methods to adapt pre-trained models to the local clients rather than fully fine-tuning all parameters, which is described in Algorithm~\ref{alg:fedpeft}.
-In the FedPEFT framework, illustrated in Figure~\ref{fig:intro}, only a small amount of parameters in the local model will be downloaded, trained, and uploaded in each communication round.
-For instance, FedPEFT reduces the size of communication each round from 328MB/Client to 0.68MB/Client when using a pre-trained ViT-Base~\citep{dosovitskiy_image_2021} as the backbone.
+In the FedPEFT framework, illustrated in Fig.~\ref{fig:intro}, only a small amount of parameters in the local model will be downloaded, trained, and uploaded in each communication round.
+For instance, FedPEFT reduces the size of communication each round from \textbf{328MB} (85.88M parameters)/Client to \textbf{0.68MB} (0.17M parameters)/Client when using a pre-trained ViT-Base as the backbone in our default setting introduced in Section~\ref{section:setting}.

-To implement FedPEFT, we provide a canonical baseline approach (head-tuning) and three prototypes leveraging different parameter-efficient fine-tuning methods (Bias, Adapter, and Prompt), which are detailed in the following.
+To implement FedPEFT, we provide a canonical baseline approach (Head-tuning) and three prototypes leveraging different representative parameter-efficient fine-tuning methods (Bias, Adapter, and Prompt), which are detailed in the following.

-To reduce the number of trainable parameters, one intuitive method is to freeze the backbone $\phi$ and only train the head $c$.
+To reduce the number of trainable parameters, one intuitive method, Head-tuning, is to freeze the backbone $\phi$ and only train the head $c$.
 This method is historically the most common fine-tuning procedure, and therefore we use it as a baseline for FedPEFT.
 However, the adaptation ability of this method is limited, as no adjustment is made to the network representation prior to the final output head.
 This can be problematic in the presence of a more intense domain shift.
 Therefore, we consider the following approaches as primary prototypes for FedPEFT:

-\textbf{FedPEFT-Bias.} Bias-tuning~\citep{cai_tinytl_2020} aims to adapt the pre-trained backbone $\phi$ with only fine-tuning a specific group of parameters, the bias term.
+\textbf{FedPEFT-Bias.} Bias-tuning~\cite{cai_tinytl_2020} aims to adapt the pre-trained backbone by only fine-tuning a specific group of parameters, the bias term.
 In this way, the backbone can be trained with moderate adjustments to prevent damaging the upstream representation.
+We show the output of each layer $\phi^{l}$ given hidden states $h$ as $ \vh := \mathcolor{blue}{\phi_w^L}\vh+\mathcolor{red}{\phi_b^L}, $ where $\phi_w^L$ and $\phi_b^L$ are weight and bias of $\phi_L$, blue parameters are frozen, while red parameters are trainable.